jefflau/jefflau.net/src/pages/now/now.md

 ###What am I doing right now

-Updated 23 September 2018
+Updated 8 August 2018

-I'm in London and right now I am:
+I'm in India (on holiday) and based in Taipei, Taiwan and right now I am:

-* Doing a daily practice of yoga every night
-* Currently taking on students for private mentorship
+* Working on Kickback
-* Starting a startup!
 * Working at ENS
+* Trying to push my climbing - recently made finals at a Taiwanese Pro comp!
-* Learning a bit of D3
+* Learning some JAMstack/serverless stuff
-* Thinking about picking up Python
-* 2018 is definitely the year of learning
-* Thinking about learning SVG...
+* Migrate my site from surge to netlify (oh so smooth)